smaremanda/add-in-docs/reference/excel/charttitleformat.md

 # ChartTitleFormat object (JavaScript API for Excel)

-_Applies to: Excel 2016, Excel Online, Excel for iOS, Office 2016_

 Provides access to the Office art formatting for the chart title.

 ## Properties